danfuzz/lactoserv/doc/configuration/2-common-configuration.md

 time durations and data quantities.
 Each type of unit has a corresponding class, and can be specified in a configuration file using that class directly or by providing a string that can be parsed into an instance of that class.
-The classes are all in the `data-values` module.
+The classes are all in either the `data-values` or `webapp-util` module.

 When using a string, the accepted syntax is a number in the usual JavaScript form (including exponents and internal underscores), followed by the unit